Green Bay Packers vs. Minnesota Vikings NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Over/under insights

-- Green Bay and its opponents have gone over the current 47.5-point total in six of 15 games (40%) this season.
+- Green Bay and its opponents have combined to score more than 47.5 points in six of 15 games this season.

-- Sunday's total is 3.6 points lower than the two team's combined 51.1 points per game average.
+- Minnesota and its opponents have combined to score more than 47.5 points in nine of 15 games this season.

+- The two teams combine to average 51.1 points per game, 3.6 more than the over/under in this contest.

-- This contest's over/under is 1.1 points greater than the 46.4 these two squads combine to surrender per game this season.
+- This contest's over/under is 1.1 points more than the 46.4 these two squads combine to allow per game this season.

 - Packers games this season feature an average total of 47.6 points, a number 0.1 points higher than Sunday's over/under.